 All the bells and whistles may cost a pretty penny, but you don’t have to break the bank to get an eminently useful and downright enjoyable bike for urban riding.

 This list is brief because it comes from a ton of real-life riding as well as probably way too much time spent researching.
-In fact, I’ve owned the first three for years, ridden the fifth, and am desperately trying to pry my credit card out of my hands before buying the fourth.
-In other words, they’re all a terrific value for the right rider, and I wouldn’t hesitate to recommend them to people I care about.
+In fact, I’ve owned the first three for years, ridden the fifth, and am hoping someone pries my credit card out of my hands before buying the fourth.
+(And never mind how many wildly disappointing bikes I’ve omitted…)

 I’ve raved about the Brooklyn Franklin in my super-long-term review here, which is a must-read if you’re shopping around this price point.

-Long story short, the Franklin (and nearly identical Willow) is a classic, steel-frame city bike with the most perfect ride quality I’ve found under about $1700.
+Long story short, the Franklin (and nearly identical Willow) is a classic, steel-frame city bike with the most perfect ride quality I’ve found under about $2000.
 The secret is longer-than-normal chainstays combined with slightly relaxed head tube and seat tube angles, and a low bottom bracket.
-If you’re able to fork out around $1700-$3000+ for a Rivendell, then it’s probably worth it.
+If you’re able to fork out around $2000-$3000+ for a Rivendell, then it’s probably worth it.
 But below that price, Brooklyn is perhaps the only brand that nails city bike geometry so perfectly—let alone at such a reasonable price.

 At the $500 mark, you expect unimpressive but totally reliable parts, and that’s exactly what the Franklin and Willow have (and my review covers in detail).
 And frankly, in the spirit of simple, traditional, practical bikes…that’s exactly what I want anyway.